bentoml/BentoML/docs/source/deployment/aws_lambda.rst

     [0]%

-We can get the latest state and deployment information such as endpoint and s3 bucket name by using `bentoml lambda get` command
+Get the latest state and deployment information such as endpoint and s3 bucket name by using `bentoml lambda get` command

 .. code-block:: bash